shashwat-kumar-phd/nns3_handover/README.md

 # nns3_handover
-NS3 program for comparision of handover algorithims.
+NS3 program for comparision of A2­A4­RSRQ handover algorithm and Strongest   cell   handover   algorithm (A3RsrpHandoverAlgorithm)   available   in   NS­3   LENA   LTE.